 The Commercial Law major introduces students to commercial law and enables them to undertake an in-depth specialisation in some of its key areas – including corporate law, securities market regulation, banking and finance, taxation, insolvency, franchising, intellectual property, corporate crime, trade practices and consumer law.
-These specialist units are designed to provide the basis of a professional capability in the area far beyond the general introduction.
+Specialist units are designed to provide the basis of a professional capability in the area far beyond the general introduction.

 Requirements for a major in Commercial Law

 For the award of a major in Commercial Law, students complete:

 (1) a six credit point junior prerequisite unit of study, as follows:

 - CLAW1001 Foundations of Business Law.

 (2) 36 credit points in elective senior units of study selected from the following:

 - CLAW2201 Corporations Law